-Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
-Well-designed engineering effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
+Appropriate engineering controls effective in protecting workers and will typically be independent of worker interactions to provide this high level.
 The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
-Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that str "removes" air in the work environment.
-Ventilation can remove or dilute an air contaminant if designed properly.
-The design of a ventila the particular process and chemical or contaminant in use.
+Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the wor "removes" air in the work environment.
+Ventilation can remove or dilute an air contaminant if designed proper the particular process and chemical or contaminant in use.
 Employers may need to use multiple types of controls to prevent employee overexposure.
 Local exhaust ventilation usually required.
 If risk of overexposure exists, wear approved respirator.
-Correct fit is essential to obtain ade Supplied-air type respirator may be required in special circumstances.
-Correct fit is essential to ensure adequate protection.
-An approved self contained breathing apparatus (SCBA) may be required in some situations.
+Correct ff Supplied-air type respirator may be required in special circumstances.
+Correct fit is essential to ensure ade An approved self contained breathing apparatus (SCBA) may be required in some situations.
 Provide adequate ventilation in warehouse or closed storage area.
-Air contaminants generated in the workplace possess varying "esc turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant. ategically "adds" and tion system must match equate protection.
-Type of Contaminant: Air Speed: solvent, vapours, degreasing etc., evaporating from tank (in still air).
-0.25-0.5 m/s (50-100 f/min.) aerosols, fumes from pouring operations, intermittent container filling, low speed conveyer transfers, welding, spray drift, plating acid fumes, pickling (released at low velocity into zone of active generation) 0.5-1 m/s (100-200 f/min.)
+Air contaminants generated in the workpl turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant ker and ventilation that strategically "adds" and rly.
+The design of a ventilation system must match t is essential to obtain adequate protection. quate protection. lace possess varying "escape" velocities which, ir

+Type of Contaminant: Air Speed:

+0.25-0.5 m/s (50-100